KratosMultiphysics/Kratos/docs/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Installation_Guides.md

 In order to use GiD, you will need to activate a professional license, as the free license is limited.
 You will be provided with access to this license during the course.

-After registering, open GiD and go to **" Help -> Register GiD -> Named user -> sign in"**.
+After registering, open GiD and go to **" Help &rarr; Register GiD &rarr; Named user &rarr; sign in"**.
 To sign in, put your TUM email adress and password you used during registration.

 ___
 ### 2.2.
 Download and Install Kratos

 #### 1. Option: Install Kratos from GiD
-You can install Kratos directly from GiD, by going to **"Data -> Problemtype -> Internet Retrieve"**.
+You can install Kratos directly from GiD, by going to **"Data &rarr; Problemtype &rarr; Internet Retrieve"**.
 A window will then open.
-In the offered modules, select **Kratos (9.2.2) -> Retrieve Module**.
+In the offered modules, select **Kratos (9.2.2) &rarr; Retrieve Module**.

 #### 2. Option: Install Kratos from GiD archive files
 In a more manual way, you can also install Kratos from GiD archive files.

 Visit ftp://www.gidhome.com/pub/gidmodules/ *or* www.gidhome.com.
-Go to Download section -> Other downloads -> "Download a GiD Problem Type".
+Go to Download section &rarr; Other downloads &rarr; "Download a GiD Problem Type".
 Download the latest version of Kratos (9.2.2) for your respective operating system.
 The x64 version is recommended as further exercises have been created and tested using this one.

 After downloading the folder, unzip it and move the "kratos.gid" folder into the “problemtypes“ directory in the installation directory of GiD (overwriting the existing folder):

 e.g. move to “C:\Program Files\GiD\GiD 16.1.3\problemtypes“.

-The next time GiD is started, the kratos problemtype can be found under *Data -> Problem type -> kratos*.
+The next time GiD is started, the kratos problemtype can be found under *Data &rarr; Problem type &rarr; kratos*.

 ___
 ## 3. Paraview